Completely rewritten/updated – February 2013

-I’ve been meaning to completely revamp my “Dreamtime vs. Waking Life – Two Sides of the Same Coin” article since at least last year when a reader emailed me about his anomalous dream experiences and some theories he had on it all (coming up later in the article).
+I’ve been meaning to completely revamp my “Dreamtime vs. Waking Life – Two Sides of the Same Coin” article since at least 2011, when a reader emailed me about his anomalous dream experiences and some theories he had on it all (coming up later in the article).
 But then last year happened.
 O.o So I never got around to it.
 But now it’s early 2013, life has finally calmed down, and recently another reader emailed me discussing some anomalous dream time experiences she’s had, all of which resurrected my interest in finally re-doing this write up.
 The intent is to combine together all the dream related information scattered around my website and in my various books/PDFs (namely Chasing Phantoms, and Miscellaneous Stories of the Weird and Unusual), as well as putting forth a few new ideas and theories, inspired by people who’ve emailed me over the past year or two so it can finally all be in one place.
 The previous version of this article, which has been up on my site for years, doesn’t do the topic justice.
-There is just so much more happening to people when they sleep, a lot of which I get into in various other write ups, of which includes the insidious side to the sleep and dream state, and it needs to be combined into a “One Stop Shop.”
+There is just so much more happening to people when they sleep, a lot of which I get into in various other write ups, of which includes the insidious side to the sleep and dream state, and it needs to be combined together into a “One Stop Shop.”
 But as every write up on my site goes, it will always remain a work in progress, updated as I learn new things.

 The “dream” world

 I used to be somebody who felt that dream time was distinctly different from our waking time — one was real, the other was clearly not.
 I wasn’t into analyzing my dreams, because I felt they were just nonsense that our brains invented to keep it entertained while the body rested.
 Now I have a completely different perspective on the matter, but it didn’t happen overnight.
 I eventually came to realize that there is definitely more to dreaming than just nonsense brain firing.